crazytruth/iniesta/docs/source/iniesta/configuration.rst

 - :code:`"UserCreated.user"`: To only receive the literal event.
 - :code:`"PostCreated.*"`: To receive all :code:`PostCreated` events regardless of who produced it.

-Because of the filter policy restrictions, only prefixes can be filtered for.
+Because of AWS filter policy restrictions, only prefixes can be filtered for.
 Currently Iniesta only provides values for exact matching or prefix filtering.

 For more information view the `AWS Filter Policy Documentation <https://docs.aws.amazon.com/sns/latest/dg/sns-subscription-filter-policies.html>`_